 Every day, I’m thankful that Michael and I made the choice to add ‘our’ two little boys to ‘his’ two big boys.
 Wise people will tell you to be cautious, that there all kinds of stepfamily dynamics to consider before trying for an ‘ours’ baby.

-Except I longed to be a mother.
+Except I longed to be a biological mother.
 So with fear and trembling, we went for it.
 And I got way more than I bargained for.
-My sons didn’t just make me a mom.
+My biological sons didn’t just make me a biological mom.
 They are transforming me as a stepmom – in five crucial ways.

 1. I learned it’s natural to love your stepkids differently.
 I used to watch Michael with my stepsons and wish I could be that devoted.
 I loved them, but not always easily.
 Daily, hourly, I had to choose it.
 I didn’t feel very good about that.

 Then came the moment the midwife put my screaming newborn on my chest.
 My baby boy looked up at me through confused, squinty eyes and a tsunami of love – terrifying and magical – slammed into me.
 I was helpless before it.
 Oh.
 I get it now.
 This love was pure gift – a deep bond I could never manufacture on my own.